 - Mobile access.
 Although desktop patient portals help patients connect with care providers, healthcare entities must also empower patients through mobile access.
 Mobile capabilities enhance a provider’s ability to meet Meaningful Use (MU) Stage 2 requirements and effectively eliminates the concern over those without access to a computer.

 - Interoperability.
 Advancements in consumer-facing technologies, such as fitness apps and home health-monitoring devices, will necessitate a seamless way to access and collect information, enabling faster and more efficient management of health conditions.
-The patient portal itself may serve as a point of interoperability, connecting consumer devices and platforms with the EHR.
+The patient portal itself may serve as a point of interoperability, connecting consumer devices and EHR Platform.

 - Monitoring.
 As patients grow apt at sharing data with caregivers, clinical support staff must monitor incoming information.
 Consumers have vast resources, including wireless technologies, to track their health from the comfort of their homes.
 The value of this information is derived from sharing it with care providers.
 Of course, this will further require IT development within the practice to collect and review data.